klaratosic/github-pages-with-jekyll/_posts/2020-06-07-my-first-blog-post.md

 date: 2020-06-07
 ---

+Please click on "My Resume" to access full content.

 Experience:
 1. I am the President of my school's Science Honor Society.
 I lead meetings, delegate tasks, and provide general direction for the club.
 Also, I tutor students throughout the year in science courses.
 2. I help plan and run my school's Code Club events.
 Hour of Code is our largest event and I have run the code.org station where I conduct challenges for coding graphics.